Hytech-imaging / Pelagis Observatory UAR 3462 CNRS La Rochelle Université

 time-saving

-on identification tasks by providing an image database with targets pre-detection (extraction of individuals and objects of interest)
+in identification tasks by providing an image database that incorporates AI-powered automated pre-detection of individuals and objects of interest (target localization and segmentation)

 easier identification